waLBerla 7.2

 Visualizing the Setup

-We have to add two more includes to our file, one for the GUI module and one for the time loop, which is used by the GUI.
+We have to add one more include to our file for the time loop.
 A detailed description of the time loop follows in the next tutorial.

-In the main function we first create a time loop object, which we pass to the GUI:
+In the main function we first create a time loop object, which we run:

 // blockforest::createUniformBlockGrid(...)